S-E-S-S-O/SS-SessoSploit/README.md

 # SS-SessoSploit

 So, **what is the SESSOsploit?**
-The SESSOsploit is a multi-tool op made with python3 that has various commands, designed for sex soldiers, all still in development!
+The SESSOsploit is a multi-tool op made with python3 that has various commands, designed for the S.E.S.S.O. soldiers, all still in development!

 Here is the list of commands contained so far in the sessosploit:
 1) repl || Searches anything on replit